How Factories Automate Production

 Human Role in Automated Systems

 Automation does not eliminate human involvement.
-People monitor systems, maintain equipment, and manage exceptions.
-Skilled operators remain essential.
+People remain essential for:

 Automation as Part of Larger Systems